jrawbits/VisionEval-Wiki-JR/Multiple-Scenarios.md

     - runs scenarios outside the GUI in parallel
     - gathers results from the multiple scenarios
     - generates the [Visualizer](https://github.com/gregorbj/RPAT_Viewer_Pilot) output file
-  - An example implementation for VERPAT will be [here](https://github.com/gregorbj/VisionEval/tree/add_scenario/sources/models/VERPAT_Scenarios)
+  - An example implementation for VERPAT is [here](https://github.com/gregorbj/VisionEval/tree/add_scenario/sources/models/VERPAT_Scenarios)
   - It will be designed to also work for VERSPM

 ## Additional Revisions to VisionEval as a Result